BioFieldUA/phpcgiserver/README.md

 *   **Configurable Options:** Offers a range of options to customize server behavior, including port settings, root directory, and SSL certificate paths.
 *   **Single Index Application Support**:  Provides an option to specify if the application is a single index application (e.g., using `index.php` as the entry point).
 *   **Efficient FastCGI Handling:**  Efficiently handles communication with the PHP FastCGI process.
+*   **Tested on Windows 11:** The module has been tested and confirmed to work on Windows 11.

+## Requirements

+*   **Node.js:** Ensure you have Node.js installed on your system.
+*   **PHP:** A working PHP installation is required.
+    *   **Windows:**  Make sure PHP is properly installed and configured on your Windows system.
+Add the PHP installation directory to your system's `PATH` environment variable.
+You can verify your PHP installation by opening a command prompt and running `php -v`.
+This should display the PHP version information.

 ## Installation
 ```bash